 With smartphones being present everywhere, the need for transferring files from your personal computer to your smartphone and vice versa arises.
 Not only that, you might need to debug certain apps or install new ones, etc. for which a command-line utility called ADB or Android Debug Bridge is often used.

 Occasionally, people end up with the issue of not being able to connect to their smartphones, even though, according to them, they’ve done everything right.
 Well, don’t worry, this is what we’re here for.
 This guide will let you in on how to solve the ‘Error: device not found’ problem — so sit back, relax and follow the instructions.

-Before we jump into the solutions, you might want to know what really causes this problem.
-Well, there are a number of things that can result in this issue —
+Before we jump into the solutions, you might want to know what causes this problem.
+Well, many things can result in this issue —

 - The drivers are not updated.
 The drivers are the actors responsible for communicating with the interface and your OS.
 If it is not updated, you might encounter this error.